TheodoreVB/cse15l-lab-reports/Lab3/Lab3Report.md

 The `find -size n` option allows for the user to search the file directory for files that are less than (-n), equal to (n), or greater than (+n) a given file size.
 The file path is returned if the size in bytes, divided by 512, is (+/-)n.
 This essentially saying that n=1 is equal to a half kilobyte.

+Source: Using `man find`, I read the different options and experimented with their uses in VS Code.

 #### Example 1:

 The `-size` option can be used to find files above a certain size, if for example you wanted to find overly large files that may be cluttering your system.
 In this example I search for all files greater than n=500, which is all flies above 250KB.